gina-yang/fa20-qbio490/scvelo/steps.md

 - Make sure to use Python 3.8 (but not 3.9 because as of Oct 2020 it seems to be poorly supported).
 3.7 and below can result in using old versions of packages with a bunch of fun errors and cross-package compatability issues.
 - On that note, if stuff isn't working/weird errors, ensure that packages are updated (ex. with `pip install -U [packagename]` or `conda update [packagename]`)
 - loompy outputs total number of cells in the input files just before creating the loom file.
 So, to include all cells, it is probably best to specify a large number of cells in the metadata.tab file. (unless you know the number of input cells, in which case put that)
+- [anndata docs](https://anndata.readthedocs.io/en/latest/api.html) has helpful info on how to manipulate anndata objects